the-dark-guy/the-dark-guy/README.md

 <div align="center">
   <h2>Hi! 🌀</h2>
-  <p>I'm Dark Viber, a Slovak teenager who likes coding and making apps, sites, and other stuff.
+  <p>I'm The Dark Guy, a Slovak teenager who likes coding and making apps, sites, and other stuff.
 I use Windows with dark mode and code in Python, HTML, CSS, JS and maybe even some other stuff.</p>
-  <p style="color: transparent;"><a href="https://dark-viber.github.io">My website</a></p>
+  <p style="color: transparent;"><a href="https://the-dark-guy.github.io">My website</a></p>
 </div>

 > [!WARNING]